lxc/incus/doc/debugging.md

 ### Syncing the cluster database to disk

-If you want to flush the content of the cluster database to disk, use the `lxd sql global .sync` command, that will write a plain SQLite database file into `./database/global/db.bin`, which you can then inspect with the `sqlite3` command line tool.
+If you want to flush the content of the cluster database to disk, use the `incus admin sql global .sync` command, that will write a plain SQLite database file into `./database/global/db.bin`, which you can then inspect with the `sqlite3` command line tool.